reinderien/mycota/readme.md

     select title, lower(coalesce(howEdible, '') || ' ' || coalesce(howEdible2, '')) as eat
     from mycota
 ) where eat like '%choice%';

+-- Feeling lucky?
+select title, howEdible, howEdible2 from mycota where howEdible is not null and howEdible2 is not null and whichGills is null and capShape is null;
 ```